Oppkey/sc2-guide/docs/index.md

 ## Connection Limitations Compared to THETA V and Z1

 * SC2 only operates at 2.4GHz.
 The V and Z1 can also connect at 5GHz
-* SC2 can only operation in Access Point (AP) mode.
+* SC2 can only operate in Access Point (AP) mode.
 The V and Z1 can also operate in Client Mode (CL)

 You can use the official RICOH mobile app to check camera features.